TzuriLabs/awesome-cloud-computing/README.md

 #### Infrastructure as Code

+- [Ansible](https://www.ansible.com/) - An open-source automation tool for configuration management and application deployment, widely used for IaC.
 - [AWS CDK](https://aws.amazon.com/cdk/) - Is an open-source software development framework for defining cloud infrastructure in code and provisioning it through [AWS CloudFormation](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html).
 - [Chef](https://www.chef.io/) - An open source systems management and cloud infrastructure. automation platform
 - [Pulumi](https://www.pulumi.com/) - Is an infrastructure-as-code platform for full-stack developers and cloud engineers who are interested in using a general-purpose programming language for their cloud resources.